I Heard It Through the Grapevine

 "I Heard It Through the Grapevine" is a song written by Norman Whitfield and Barrett Strong for Motown Records in 1966.
 The first recording of the song to be released was produced by Whitfield for Gladys Knight & the Pips and released as a single in September 1967.
-It went to number one on the Billboard R&B Singles chart and number two on the Billboard Pop Singles chart and shortly became the biggest selling Motown single up to that time.
+It went to number one on the Billboard R&B Singles chart and number two on the Billboard Pop Singles chart and soon became the biggest selling Motown single up to that time.

 The Miracles were the first to record the song in 1966, but their version was not released until August 1968 when it was included on their album Special Occasion.
 The Marvin Gaye version was the second to be recorded in the beginning of 1967 but the third to be released.
 It appeared on his 1968 album In the Groove a year and a half later where it gained the attention of radio disc jockeys.
 Motown founder Berry Gordy finally agreed to its release as a single on the Tamla subsidiary in October 1968; the record went to the top of the Billboard Pop Singles chart for seven weeks from December 1968 to January 1969, overtaking the Gladys Knight & the Pips version as the biggest hit single on the Motown family of labels up to that point.

 The Gaye recording has since become an acclaimed soul classic.
 In 1998 the song was inducted into the Grammy Hall of Fame for "historical, artistic and significant" value.
 In 2004, it was placed 80th on the Rolling Stone list of The 500 Greatest Songs of All Time, then re-ranked at 81 in 2010.
 In 2021, it was ranked 119.
 And on the commemorative fortieth anniversary of the Billboard Hot 100 issue of Billboard magazine in June 2008, Marvin Gaye's "Grapevine" was ranked sixty-fifth.
 In 2018, the Gladys Knight & the Pips version was also inducted into the Grammy Hall of Fame.

 In addition to being released several times by Motown artists, the song has been recorded by a range of musicians including Creedence Clearwater Revival, who made an eleven-minute interpretation for their 1970 album, Cosmo's Factory.